FtimaBen/SummerX/README.md

 # SummerX
 - This is a browser extension to runs on amazon products;
-- The Server contains the server, you can ignore this file
+- ignore the server directory
 - The JS_extension directory has the extension load it on the browser using the developer mode